Relintai/pandemonium_engine_docs/tutorials/3d/occluders.md

 As with all geometric occluders, the key to success is to make them large.
 They do not have to match rendered geometry, and in many cases they will work better if you extend them past rendered geometry to make them as big as possible (without blocking legitimate lines of sight).
 The reason why they need to be large is that in general, they will only cull objects whose `AABB` is completely hidden by the polygon.
 For large objects to be culled, you will need large occluders.

+Note:
-.. note:: Like all occluders, polygons **can** overlap, and in many cases they will work better if you overlap them (they are more likely to cull objects on boundaries).
+ Like all occluders, polygons **can** overlap, and in many cases they will work better if you overlap them (they are more likely to cull objects on boundaries).

 Editing and details
 ~~~~~~~~~~~~~~~~~~~